 Patients are stratified at time of enrollment into two groups.
 Group A: Patients with locally recurrent medulloblastoma or ATRT will undergo surgery to remove the recurrent tumor and the MV-NIS virus will be injected directly into the tumor bed.
-Group B: Patients with recurrent disseminated medulloblastoma or ATRT will receive MV-NIS via lumbar puncture into the subarachnoid space.
+Group C: Patients with recurrent disseminated medulloblastoma will receive two administrations MV-NIS via lumbar puncture into the subarachnoid space.

-Following the one-time MV-NIS injection, patients will be monitored for safety and toxicity and follow-up will continue for 24 months.
+Following MV-NIS injection, patients will be monitored for safety and toxicity and follow-up will continue for 24 months.

-To determine the safety and recommended phase 2 dose of modified measles virus if administered into the tumor bed of patients with locally recurrent disease or into the subarachnoid space of patients with disseminated disease.
+Strata A & B: To determine the safety and recommended phase 2 dose of modified measles virus if administered into the tumor bed of patients with locally recurrent medulloblastoma or ATRT or into the subarachnoid space of patients with disseminated medulloblastoma or ATRT.